Table of Contents

 player.Stop();

-After playback stops, all AR feature components will stop working.
-The content and interaction logic in the scene may not necessarily stop, depending on the content itself.
+After stopping, all AR feature components stop working.
+Scene content and interaction logic may or may not stop, depending on the content itself.

-Use Seek(double) to seek to a specific time point for playback.
+Use Seek(double) to jump to a specific time point for playback.

 player.Seek(player.Time + 5);